-There is of course other aspects that everyone else rates their reviews upon such as the user interface, tech support, community support, technical ability, and premium vs. free if it applies.
-All of these are good as well, but to me.
-The ability to create a quiet and stealth-like site as described in my prior blog is top priority to me as I’m a bit of a Luddite which does not appreciate the reliance of other servers to fulfill the basic functions of these site.
+There is, of course, other aspects that everyone else rates their reviews upon such as the user interface, tech support, community support, technical ability, and premium vs. free if it applies.
+All of these are good as well but to me.
+The ability to create a quiet and stealth-like site as described in my prior blog is the top priority to me as I’m a bit of a Luddite which does not appreciate the reliance of other servers to fulfill the basic functions of this site.
 Keep it in-house or GTFO!

 But S, WordPress already HAS a review section on their site.
 Isn’t it a little stupid to host your reviews here AND on WordPress.com?